Dynatrace/Dynatrace-AppMon-Salesforce-Commerce-Cloud-Fastpack/README.md

 (.*)(?i)add to cart(.*)
 ```

-The regular expression looks for a User Action containing 'add to cart' regardless of capitalization and what proceeds or follows it.
+The regular expression looks for a User Action containing 'add to cart' regardless of capitalization and what precedes or follows it.

 Add To Cart Business Transaction Measure:
 ![Add To Cart BT](/images_community/download/attachments/215745785/AddToCartBT.png)